 Advanced Metering Infrastructure (AMI)

-Advanced metering technology allows utilities and customers to monitor real-time water usage.
-This transparency leads to early leak detection and smarter consumption decisions.
+Advanced metering lets utilities and customers see real-time water usage.
+This transparency helps people find leaks early and make smarter choices about how much water they use.

 Benefits of AMI: